jposada202020/CircuitPython_uplot/docs/quick_start.rst

     Bar(plot, a, b, color=0xFF1000, fill=True, bar_space=30, xstart=70, projection=True)

-For filled unprojected bars you can update their values.
+For filled unprojected bars you can update their values in real time.
 This is useful for data logging.
 The max_value argument will allow you to set the maximum value of the graph.
 The plot will scale according to this max value, and bar plot will update their values accordingly